eidosmontreal/unreal-vdb/HELPME.md

 # Basic instructions
-The two most important parameters to correctly setup your VDBs in Unreal are **Local step size** and **Density** (aka ensity multiplier).
+The two most important parameters to correctly setup your VDBs in Unreal are **Local step size** and **Density** (aka density multiplier).
 Once you get good results these two parameters, use the other parameters to tweak your rendering.

 Depending on your volume, **Local step size** usually have values from 0.005 to 10.
 Smaller raymarching steps values